nikitavoloboev/data/docs/tools/email.md

 I subscribe to a [few newsletters](https://github.com/learn-anything/newsletters) and unsubscribe from anything that brings no value and only adds noise.

 [gmailctl](https://github.com/mbrt/gmailctl) is a useful tool for setting up email filters.
+I use [Postmark Email Templates](https://github.com/wildbit/postmark-templates) often.

 ## Notes